Why is understanding equity so important?

 In the special case where the someone who is selling it is a corporation you just created, you might have substantial latitude for what those terms are.
 If shares are purchased at the time of or immediately following incorporation, you’ll generally be purchasing at par value, a number which is very, very low relative to future values of the stock in any successful outcome.

 Companies extract a few terms in return for selling equity to you and any co-founders.
 One is an IP assignment.
-This is generally a contract which clarifies that any intellectual property you create over the course of your employment with the company, and potentially related intellectual property you have already created related to the company, is the property of the company rather than you.
+This is a generally a contract which clarifies that any intellectual property you create over the course of your employment with the company, and potentially related intellectual property you already have already created related to the company, is the property of the company rather than you.
 The IP assignment for IP created during your employment is often formally called a Confidential Information and Invention Assignment Agreement, or CIIAA for short.
 Stripe Atlas has templates which include IP assignment in the Common Stock Purchase Agreement (to cover IP which predates the company) and a CIIAA for IP created during employment with the company.

 Startups often condition purchasing any equity on execution of IP assignments.
 This is because IP assignment is extraordinarily important for startups to document correctly, as otherwise when a movie is eventually made about your company, it will likely include a subplot about how expensive fixing that problem was.
 Since founders and employees of startups generally very much want to receive their equity, gating it on IP assignments being signed means that the company reliably collects the signatures needed to establish IP ownership.
 It also means, by construction, that anyone owning equity in the company is unlikely to have an unresolved IP issue to later use as a negotiating lever against the company.